gsk-panda/Panovision/deploy/README.md

 ## Prerequisites

 - RHEL 9.7 system with root/sudo access
-- DNS record configured for `panovision.officeours.com` pointing to the server IP
+- DNS record configured for your server URL (e.g., `panovision.example.com`) pointing to the server IP
 - Ports 80 and 443 open in firewall
 - **Node.js 18+ required** (script will install Node.js 20.x from NodeSource)